 Medical environments can be incredibly stressful for patients, especially for those with a sensory disorder like autism or Alzheimer’s disease.
 They can be confusing and unfamiliar, and this often results in panic and anxiety.

 Sensory equipment such as the IRiS Sensory Roamer can be used to orient and calm.
 It can distract from the patient’s situation and redirect unwanted behaviors in a positive way.
 Portable designs can easily be transferred between wards to benefit multiple patients.

 Sensory Rooms in Schools

-Recent news articles show sensory rooms being introduced in a number of airports.
-Airports can be a stressful and busy environment that can be unpleasant for individuals with sensory issues.
-Being in a sensory environment can be calming and help to block out other sensory input that may be distracting and overwhelming.
-Although sensory rooms are not in most airports, there is an increasing number of them being fitted.
-In Ireland, Shannon airport opened a sensory room earlier this year.
-They developed the sensory room for children and adults with neurodevelopmental challenges.
-Their room features color-changing lights and wavy walls, all to stimulate the senses.
-Myrtle Beach, South Caroline, and Atlanta are also among the airports that have introduced sensory rooms into their buildings.
+An airport is a stressful and busy environment that is unpleasant for many individuals with sensory issues.
+Being in a sensory environment can calm, helping to block out other sensory input that may be distracting and overwhelming.
+Although relatively new to airports, sensory rooms have already been introduced in Myrtle Beach, South Carolina, and Atlanta.
+Other countries are also becoming aware of the benefits, with Shannon airport opening the first European sensory room to care for children and adults with neurodevelopmental challenges.
+Their room features color-changing lights and wavy walls, specially designed to stimulate the senses.

 For individuals with autism or dementia, bathing can sometimes be a stressful and traumatic experience.
 Sensory bathrooms aim to change this, encouraging rest and relaxation for a more positive experience.
 Including color-changing lights and soft music at bath time can be very beneficial.
 Aromatherapy can also be incorporated for a multisensory effect, using scents such as lavender to soothe.

 A sensory bedroom should be a safe and comfortable space.
 When designed correctly, it will improve sleeping patterns for better mood, focus, and well-being.